Creating a mobile application to support student and general users on the StartupTree platform.

 As often as possible, we mimicked the structure of the desktop application for consistency across platforms.
 For example, messaging in the app was adapted from the web platform's messaging redesign.

-Our end product was an app that ultimately achieved our goals; it implemented the main functionality of the platform and was within the scope of our engineers' talents in the given time.
+Our end product was an app that implemented the main functionality of the platform from a student's perspective and was within the scope of our engineers' talents in the given time.